7 Creative Ways to Find Supply Chain Talent (INFOGRAPHIC)

 A best practice is to have your supply chain recruiter proactively data mine your resume database and segment candidates into a list or perhaps tag them by keyword, assuming your applicant tracking system (ATS) has these types of features.
 For example, if you’re commonly recruiting for Warehouse Supervisors in a certain city, such as Raleigh, NC, add these applicants into a list or tag them.
 That way, when you have your next Warehouse Supervisor vacancy, you already have a list of local candidates you can reach out to quickly.

 Use Paid Recruiting Tools

 Consider paying for additional tools, like LinkedIn Recruiter, to help expand your network for sourcing supply chain talent.
-This tool isn’t cheap, but it provides access to all LinkedIn members, comes with a ton of candidate search filters that enable you to quickly identify candidates that align with your job criteria, and allows for direct messaging via InMail to help connect with the passive candidate market.
-Consider using other tools with rich databases of contacts such as Zoominfo.com and Data.com, for example.
+This tool isn’t cheap.
+But, it provides access to all LinkedIn members, comes with a ton of candidate search filters that enable you to quickly identify candidates that align with your job criteria, and allows for direct messaging via InMail to help connect with the passive candidate market.
+Consider using other tools with rich databases of contacts such as Zoominfo.com and Data.com.

 Engage with a Supply Chain Recruiting Firm

 If you’re a small or mid sized company that doesn’t have the hiring volume to support hiring a full-time supply chain recruiter, or if you’re struggling to fill a key position and it’s causing pain in your business, you should consider engaging a supply chain recruiting firm to find supply chain talent.

 Be sure to conduct research, both through your network and online, to identify the right supply chain recruiting firm, as not all recruiters are equal.
 Many specialize by industry, function, job level and geographic area while our supply chain recruiters support all aspects of the end-to-end supply chain discipline, and for most major industries.